crowdsecurity/packaging-debian/doc/progress.md

     + golang-github-go-openapi-inflect
  - NEW: golang-github-go-co-op-gocron
  - NEW: golang-github-goombaio-namegenerator
- - ITP: golang-github-go-openapi-inflect
+ - NEW: golang-github-go-openapi-inflect
     + Strange tag situation upstream:
        - https://github.com/go-openapi/inflect/issues/2
-    + Close to no metadata, leading to no meaningful descriptions, which is a blocker for a proper ITP:
+    + Close to no metadata, leading to no meaningful descriptions, which was a blocker for a proper ITP:
        - https://github.com/go-openapi/inflect/issues/3
     + Crowdsec proposed descriptions at least for the Debian side.
  - NEW: golang-github-hinshun-vt10x